Request a Guam tour here:

 If you're arriving on Guam by cruise ship and wish to request a tour, CLICK HERE

 Guam; Chamorro: Guåhån is an unincorporated and organized territory of the United States in Micronesia in the western Pacific Ocean.
 It is the western most point and territory of the United States, along with the Northern Mariana Islands.
 The capital city of Guam is Hagåtña and the most populous city is Dededo.
 The inhabitants of Guam are called Guamanians, and they are American citizens by birth.
 Indigenous Guamanians are the Chamorros, who are related to other Austronesian natives of Eastern Indonesia, the Philippines, and Taiwan.
 Guam has been a member of the Pacific Community since 1983.

-In 2016, 162,742 people resided on Guam.
+In 2016, there were 162,742 people living on Guam.
 Guam has an area of 210 square miles (540 km2; 130,000 acres).
 In Oceania, it is the largest and southernmost of the Mariana Islands and the largest island in Micronesia.
 The highest point is Mount Lamlam at 1,332 feet (406 m) above sea level.
 Since the 1960s, the economy has been supported by two industries: tourism and the United States Armed Forces.
 [From Wikipedia]

 A Bit of History